dh256git/project27/src/about/index.md

 ### What's on {{ site.brand }}?

 The site is split into two parts: [Blog](./blog/index.html) and [{{ site.product }}.](./guide/index.html)
-Blog posts and {{ site.product }} scribbles both come in two flavours: technical, and lifestyle.
+Blog posts and {{ site.product }} notes both come in two flavours: technical, and lifestyle.

 The blog has two branches: [LogBook](./blog/logbook/index.html) and [TWIST.](./blog/twist/index.html)

-The {{ site.product }} is what I think about as an educational, web journal.
+The {{ site.product }} is what we refer to as the library or the journal.
 Initially, five volumes, separated into two collections, form part of the {{ site.product }}.

 1. Science collection: